ieb/slingmetrics/README.md

     packages:
       javax.jcr: timer

-This will instument all methods in classes and interfaces under javax.jcr.* with a timer.
+This will instument all methods in classes and interfaces under javax.jcr.* with a timer, including sub packages.
+If you don't want to include sub packages, but a dot at the end of the package name:

+    packages:
+      javax.jcr.: timer

 In the case of an interface only the methods in the interface will be instumented, and not the implementation details.
 In the case of the class, all the methods will be instumented.

 Instrumenting return values
 ---------------------------